Virginia Tech University Scholarships (2026–2027)

 How do I get considered automatically?

 File the FAFSA and complete VT’s General Scholarship Application in Scholarship Central by the priority date.
-VT states students are automatically considered for certain institutional scholarships after those steps.
+VT students are automatically considered for certain institutional scholarships after those steps.

 Is there a published GPA/test grid?